RikuSato0/DryEyeBackend/API_DOCS.md

     }
     ```
   - If the account is not verified: 403 with message `Please verify your email`.
+  - If the account is deactivated (admin set `active=false`): 403 with message `Account is deactivated.
+Contact support.`

 - POST `/api/auth/change-password`
   - Body: `{ email, oldPassword, newPassword }`